Bebe Neuwirth: Personal life

 In 1984, Neuwirth married Paul Dorman.
 She met him in 1982 after she performed in Upstairs at O'Neal's, a revue at O'Neal's restaurant in New York, where he was bartending.
 The two divorced in 1991.
 In 2009, she married director, producer and writer Chris Calkins at The Players club in Manhattan, in a ceremony officiated by actor Peter Coyote.

-In a 2004 article in the newspaper J. The Jewish News of Northern California, Neuwirth was reported as describing herself as Jewish – a "plain Jew" with "no training".
-In a 2011 interview she said that she was an "atheist" who "believe[d] in unseen and unproved things" such as reincarnation.
+Bebe Neuwirth was born to a Jewish family but was not raised in a religious household.
+She has described herself as a "cultural Jew" with no formal religious training or temple attendance, though she had some limited exposure to holidays like Hanukkah and Passover as a child.

 Neuwirth has supported and worked for several non-profit charity organizations.
 Following two hip replacement surgeries, and after hearing stories of other dancers facing hip problems, Neuwirth was moved to establish the Dancers' Resource program at The Actors Fund, which caters to financial and physical needs unique to professional dancers.
 Neuwirth currently serves as vice chair on the board of trustees for The Actors Fund.
 She has also helped Seeds of Peace.

 As an animal lover, she has contributed to the Chatham, New York-based horse rescue group Equine Advocates and the annual pet adoption event Broadway Barks.
 Neuwirth is particularly fond of cats.
 In the 1990s, she owned one, Frankie, that she named after architect and writer Frank Lloyd Wright.
 As of August 2016, she had a black cat, Bobby, a long-haired calico cat, Tallulah, and a mixed Siamese cat, Billie.

 In her free time, Neuwirth enjoys making pottery, which she first learned in high school.